Need & Opportunity

 Over the next 5 years, the Harvard Conservation Trust will use the $1.5M Muller matching bequest as a catalyst to strategically protect land in Harvard for the greatest ecological and community benefit.
-In addition to the 1:1 match for individual gifts, we will also leverage public funding and foundation grants whenever possible.
+In addition to the 1:1 match for individual gifts, we will also leverage public funding, foundation grants, and partnerships whenever possible.

 Preserving Harvard’s natural resources and unique character is about more than keeping the town unchanged.
 In fact, it is about anticipating change, and working to shape a sustainable future for Harvard.
 It is about ensuring clean air and water, an abundance and variety of wildlife habitat, and an outdoor culture that are key to good health for people, ecosystems, and local economies.
 The expanding local food movement; natural, inspiring places that complement today’s creative economy; the boom in outdoor recreation activities such as paddling, hiking, birding, and riding – all of these trends require intact, open land.
 Many communities are working to reclaim and restore such a landscape.
 We have the opportunity to simply ensure what already exists is not lost, and is even ecologically and recreationally improved through greater connectivity.
 The broad vision behind the Muller Conservation Collaborative is one of clean water, fresh air, working farms and market gardens, abundant wildlife, and a community of people with a deep sense of place.